Lucky Core Industries

 Lucky Core Industries Limited, formerly known as ICI Pakistan, is a Pakistani conglomerate company headquartered in Karachi.
 It manufactures polyester, pharmaceutical, agrochemical, soda ash, and veterinary medicine.

 History

-1944–1947: Initial years
+1944–1947: Early history

 The company's history dates back to British colonial-era when it was established as Khewra Soda Ash Company in 1944.
 They set up a soda ash manufacturing facility in Khewra, Punjab, Pakistan with a capacity of 18,000 tonnes per annum.
 This facility was sited next to the Khewra salt range, Punjab, Pakistan because rock salt and limestone; two key raw materials for manufacturing soda ash were available.
 The construction of the company's initial facility began in the late 1930s, but was interrupted by World War II when a German U-boat torpedoed the ship carrying essential equipment.
 Despite this setback, the facility eventually commenced commercial production in the early to mid-1940s as part of the Alkali Chemical Corporation of India (ACCI), which was headquartered in Calcutta.